ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 Lastly, we add the first publication year information to all molecules, using their CID numbers and PubChem literature records.
-While this is not exact information about first usage of a given substance as a pesticide, it still provides a good approximation of when a given compound was first created.
+While this is not exact information about first usage of a given substance as a pesticide, it provides a good approximation of when a given compound has entered the public domain.
+With this information, additional analyses can be carried out with ApisTox, related to the development of pesticide structures through time and broader analysis of the effectiveness of regulations and R\&D spendings.
+It can also be directly used in molecular property prediction to create a time split (also known as chronological split) for train-test sets.
+This approximation should be much more precise than scaffold split \cite{MoleculeNet} or SIMPD \cite{SIMPD}.
+Those techniques were created to approximate time split, but are based on some predefined structural biases, e.g. Bemis-Murcko scaffolds, which PubChem dates do not enforce.

 We noticed that PubChem has three obvious errors in this regard, attributing an unreasonably large number of molecules to three publications \cite{PubChem_citation_err_1,PubChem_citation_err_2,PubChem_citation_err_3}.
 We verified manually that this is a mistake, and we exclude those papers from this mapping.
 We sort the resulting dataset by this year.
 It contains a total number of 1035 molecules.